iTwenty/personal-website/content/posts/04-swift-collections/index.md

 sub.forEach { print($0) } // 2 4
 ```

 If we inspect the type of `sub`, it will be `Slice<FunkyArray<Int>>`.
 Accessing a subrange of Collection, does not return a new Collection, but rather a [SubSequence](https://github.com/apple/swift/blob/92335b115a432e2ab0f50055584a2a5ce7f2808f/stdlib/public/core/Collection.swift#L395).
 Slice is a default implementation of SubSequence if the Collection does not provide it's own implementation.
-The SubSequence is backed by the original Collection.
-This makes subsequencing a extremely fast operation, but there are some gotchas to be aware of :
+SubSequence is a thin wrapper referencing the original collection, but with different start and end indices.
+This makes subsequencing extremely fast, but there are some gotchas to be aware of -

 ```swift
 var funkyArray = FunkyArray([1, 2, 4, 8, 16, 32])